hyperschedule/hyperschedule-api/README.md

 * `--[no-]scrape`: Run the web scraper, not just the server.
 Defaults to `--scrape`.
 Disable it and use the debug endpoints if you wish to test the incremental update logic.
+* `--[no-]snitch`: Update [Dead Man's Snitch][dms] on successful
+  course data update.
+This allows for notification on failure to update.
+Defaults to `--no-snitch`.
+Should be enabled only during deployment.

 You may wish to restart the server automatically when the code is changed (this works especially well with `--cache`).
 Install